William Henry Pickering: Career

 Following George Darwin, he speculated in 1907 that the Moon was once a part of the Earth and that it broke away where now the Pacific Ocean lies.
 He also proposed a version of continental drift before Alfred Wegener where America, Asia, Africa, and Europe once formed a single continent, which broke up because of the separation of the Moon.

-In 1908 he made a statement regarding the possibility of airplanes that had not yet been invented, saying that "a popular fantasy is to suppose that flying machines could be used to drop dynamite on the enemy in time of war".
+In 1908, he made a statement regarding the possibility of airplanes that had not yet been invented, saying that "a popular fantasy is to suppose that flying machines could be used to drop dynamite on the enemy in time of war".

 In 1919, he predicted the existence and position of a Planet X based on anomalies in the positions of Uranus and Neptune but a search of Mount Wilson Observatory photographs failed to find the predicted planet.
-Pluto was later discovered at Flagstaff by Clyde Tombaugh in 1930, but in any case it is now known that Pluto's mass is far too small to have appreciable gravitational effects on Uranus or Neptune, and the anomalies are accounted for when today's much more accurate values of planetary masses are used in calculating orbits.
+Pluto was later discovered at Flagstaff by Clyde Tombaugh in 1930, but in any case, it is now known that Pluto's mass is far too small to have appreciable gravitational effects on Uranus or Neptune, and the anomalies are accounted for when today's much more accurate values of planetary masses are used in calculating orbits.
 When the planet was named, he interpreted its symbol as a monogram referring to himself and Lowell by the phrase "Pickering-Lowell".

+He led solar eclipse expeditions and studied craters on the Moon, and hypothesized that changes in the appearance of the crater Eratosthenes were due to "lunar insects".
 He claimed to have found vegetation on the Moon in 1921.

-In 1923 he retired from Harvard University.
-He died on January 16, 1938, in Mandeville, Jamaica.
+In September 1923, he retired from Harvard University as an assistant professor emeritus.
+The Harvard observatory in Jamaica became his private facility where he continued his work.
+From 1928 to 1932, he published a series of papers, mostly in Popular Astronomy.
+Throughout his career, he published more than 450 papers and two books.

+Professional affiliations

+Pickering was a member of the American Astronomical Society, the American Academy of Sciences, the Société astronomique de France, and the International Astronomical Union Committee on Physical Observations of the Planets and Satellites.
+He became a fellow in the American Academy of Arts and Sciences in 1882 and an associate of the Royal Astronomical Society on June 10, 1910.
+In 1893, he became an honorary member of the Royal Astronomical Society of Canada.
+He was also an honorary member of the British Astronomical Association.

-Awards
+Awards and honors

 He won the Prix Lalande in 1905 and the Prix Jules Janssen in 1909.
+He was named a chevalier the Military Order of Saint James of the Sword of Portugal and received two medals from the Societie Astronomique de Mexico.

-The asteroid 784 Pickeringia, and the craters Pickering on the Moon and Pickering on Mars, are jointly named after him and his brother Edward Charles Pickering.
+The asteroid 784 Pickeringia, and the craters Pickering on Mars are jointly named after him and his brother Edward Charles Pickering.
+Crater W. H. Pickering on the moon was named in his honor.